schemapress/Schema/readme.txt

 Indeed, detailed information about the plugin can be found on the [documentation section](https://schema.press/docs/) on our website.

-= Are you going to add support for new schema.org types in the future? =
+= Are you going to support new schema.org types in the future? =

 Nope!
 The Schema plugin is meant to add markup to a basic WordPress installation, including those types (mostly Article, BlogPosting) which needs to be supported on a fresh install.